 A classic travel writing blunder is submitting unedited stories to editors.
-This means anything less than perfect.
+This means submitting a manuscript that is anything less than perfect.

 If you submit an article with errors to a print editor, it will be rejected.
 Maybe the editor will give you an opportunity to rewrite it, maybe not.
 Either way, you haven’t done anything to impress the editor with your writing abilities or laziness.

-And if you submit it to a website, it will usually get published as is - complete with all your spelling and grammar errors.
+And if you submit it to a website, it will usually get published as is - complete with all your spelling and grammar errors -- and your name.
 It’s there for the whole world to see!
 This isn’t the kind of byline you want.